 Asbestos is classified into friable and non-friable:

-While asbestos is no longer used for insulation today, many homes and buildings that are older than 1990 still have asbestos insulation in the attic and walls.
+While asbestos is no longer used for insulation today, many homes and buildings older than 1990 still have asbestos insulation in the attic and walls.
 There are many locations in a building where asbestos could be present.

 Let us have a look at some facts about asbestos:

-Asbestos-related lung diseases are preventable and yet remain the single largest killer of workers in Manitoba.
+Asbestos-related lung diseases are preventable and yet, remain the single largest killer of workers in Manitoba.

 If you’d like to learn more about asbestos abatement and the removal process, be sure to check out our blog and read up on the following topics:

 As every building is unique, the cost of asbestos abatement in Winnipeg varies based on different factors, including:

 The location where asbestos is found

 Breathe Easy Eco Solutions provides reliable asbestos inspection services.
 Upon conducting a detailed, professional inspection, we assess the risk and determine the presence of asbestos in the construction materials and the air.
 The assessment helps us select the most suitable removal process and provide you with a no-obligation, accurate quote and a work description.